TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentMapping/Index.rst

 ============

 We have made changes to the Fluid templates of the extension above.
-It is therefore necessary to :guibuilder:`Flush the content caches` in the Menu in the top bar before you can preview the page properly:
+It is therefore necessary to :guilabel:`Flush the content caches` in the Menu in the top bar before you can preview the page properly:

 .. include:: /Images/AutomaticScreenshots/FlushFrontendCaches.rst.txt